Jamie Otis

-Jamie Nicole Hehner (née Otis; born June 15, 1986) is an American television personality, registered nurse, and jewelry designer who first appeared as a contestant on the sixteenth season of The Bachelor.
+Jamie Nicole Hehner (née Otis; born June 15, 1986) is an American television personality and jewelry designer who first appeared as a contestant on the sixteenth season of The Bachelor.
 She is best known for participating in the first season of Married at First Sight, where she met her husband, Doug Hehner.
 The couple was later featured in a spin-off series, Married at First Sight: The First Year.
 They have since appeared in several specials on FYI.

+Early life

+Otis claims she gained custody of and raised her younger siblings when she was a college freshman even though her biological grandmother was the primary caregiver.

+In 2019, she revealed that she had an abortion at eighteen after getting pregnant by the boy who took her virginity.
+Otis had a second abortion during nursing school.

 Personal life

 Otis has been married to Doug Hehner since March 23, 2014.
 They shared the first 5 weeks of their marriage on the television series “Married at First Sight.”
 It has also been chronicled on their YouTube series “Married Life.”
 In July 2016, the couple announced that they were expecting their first child.
 However, a week later, Otis revealed that she had experienced a miscarriage at four months.
 In February 2017, the couple announced that they were expecting for a second time.
-On August 22, 2017, their daughter Henley Grace was born.
+On August 22, 2017, their daughter was born.
 On Christmas Day 2018, the Hehners announced on their new podcast that they were expecting another child.
 In January 2019, Otis announced that she had experienced a second miscarriage.
 On September 6, 2019, the Hehners announced on their podcast that they were expecting.
-On May 13, 2020, their son Hendrix Douglas was born.
+On May 13, 2020, their son was born.
+In March 2024, the couple announced that they were expecting twins.
+On September 18, 2024, their twins were born.

-Otis is a registered nurse and works at Columbia Presbyterian.

-Otis gained custody of and raised her younger siblings when she was a college freshman, and also became a certified foster parent and took care of children in foster care.